Frequently asked questions

 - Jewelry Repair - We are known for tackling all types of repairs including restorations, re-tipping prongs, ring sizings, chain solders, clasp replacement, stone tightening, re-shank (replacing worn ring shank), arthritic shanks, sizing pillows (a potential solution for people with large knuckles), laser welds, gemstone replacement, pearl/bead restringing, replacement/adjustment of clasps, and much more.
-Our shop is well equipped with such items as a laser welder, power roll mill, CAD (computer-aided design) software complete with a computer-driven mill, casting equipment (argon gas vacuum casting machine, induction melter, etc.), ultrasonic cleaner, industrial steamer, sinusoidal stakes, and much more.
+Our shop is well equipped with such items as a laser welder, power roll mill, CAD (computer-aided design) software complete with two 3D printers, casting equipment (argon gas vacuum casting machine, induction melter, etc.), ultrasonic cleaner, industrial steamer, sinusoidal stakes, and much more.
 Most of the shop areas are visible from the show room, so come take a look at where your jewelry is actually made!

 - Repair turn-around time: Depending on the complexity of the job, we can usually finish repair work in 1-2 weeks, however we can often accommodate shorter deadlines.